kalex1994/SubtitleRenamerService/README.md

 SubtitleRenamerService
 ======================

-A simple Windows service that renames subtitle files, when they appear in a folder.
+A simple Windows service that automatically renames subtitle files to match the corresponding video file's name.
+The renaming happens when the subtitle file appears in the folder containing the corresponding video.

 Installation: